 But for children with severe food allergies, a fun-size candy bar could be life-threatening.
 Which is why you may see teal pumpkins by doors this Halloween, and even choose to set one out yourself.

 Johns Hopkins Medicine reports that nearly five percent of children under the age of 5 suffer from food allergies.
-They also found the number of food allergies in children under 18 increased 18 percent from 1997 to 2007.
+They also found the number of food allergies in children under 18 increased 18% from 1997 to 2007.

 The most common allergens are milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans.
 Reactions often appear within minutes.
 There are treatments for the most common symptoms, such as hives, wheezing, and stomach pain.